ThomasMertes/seed7/src/read_me.txt

   to set up the environment for cl.
 In order to use cl in a new console the command vcvars32 is always necessary.
-After the setup you can go to the 'src' directory and type:
+After the setup you can go to the 'seed7\src' directory and type:

     copy mk_msvc.mak makefile
     nmake depend